-- use the annualized income installment method in Step 6; or - choose to write the actual amount of tax withheld in each quarter in Step 2, Line 10b.
+- use the annualized income installment method in Step 6; or - choose to enter the actual amount of tax withheld in each quarter in Step 2, Line 10b.

 For more information, see Publication 103, Penalties and Interest for Illinois Taxes.
-To receive a copy of this publication, visit our website at tax.illinois.gov, call our 24-hour Forms Order Line at 1 800 356-6302, or call our TDD (telecommunications device for the deaf) at 1 800 544-5304.
+To receive a copy of this publication, visit our website at tax.illinois.gov.